maxkimlyk/birthdays-lord-bot/readme.md

 # Birthdays Lord Bot
 Is a telegram bot that will remind you about your friends' birthdays.
+The bot connects to your Google Sheets table with birthdays.

 # How to use
 1. Create _cache_ directory.